The Graham Brothers

 Sid died in 1969 and George in 1975.
 Both are buried at Lightning Ridge Cemetery.

 Article: Research by Leisa Carney, written by Barbara Moritz, edited by Russell Gawthorpe.
 LRHS research compiled by Len Cram and Barbara Moritz.
-Sources: Lightning Flash Newspaper, 18 December 1975, 1 January 1976; The Lightning Ridge Book, Stuart Lloyd, 1967, p.
-43; Lightning Ridge - The Home of the Black Opal: Unique to the World, Gan Bruce, 1983, pp. 72, 75, 77.
+Sources: ‘Opal Find Starts Rush’, The Sun, 29 May 1949, p.
+3; D. Hill, ‘Sid and George’, The Solitary Ones, Australian Broadcasting Commission, 1950s; The Lightning Ridge Book, Stuart Lloyd, 1967, p.
+43; Lightning Flash Newspaper, 18 December 1975, 1 January 1976; Lightning Ridge - The Home of the Black Opal: Unique to the World, Gan Bruce, 1983, pp. 72, 75, 77.